cures-hub/cures-condec-jira/doc/features/decision-guidance.md

 ## Evaluation

-Software engineering researchers can assess the quality of the recommendations in the evaluation view.
+Software engineering researchers can judge the performance of the recommendations in the **evaluation view**.
 The solution options documented for a selected decision problem are assumed to be the **ground truth/gold standard**.
 The following evaluation metrics are calculated: